gitLamHoang/pharma-ocr-date-rag/README.md

 ## Limits

 This is a learning project, not a validated medical device or production quality system.
 It does not make release decisions.
 It is meant to show the engineering workflow and how I thought through the problem.

-## LinkedIn-Friendly Summary

-Built an anonymized OCR-to-RAG prototype for pharmaceutical-style vendor documents using Tesseract/PaddleOCR adapters, date extraction, lightweight retrieval, and an evaluation workflow.
-Compared chunking and retrieval settings, documented OCR/date-classification failure modes, and built a small demo for reviewing model trade-offs.